microsoft/PowerPlatformConnectors/custom-connectors/M365Lighthouse/Readme.md

 ## Obtaining Credentials

 Access to Microsoft 365 Lighthouse is required to register this connector.
 Please refer to the [Microsoft 365 Lighthouse](https://learn.microsoft.com/en-us/microsoft-365/lighthouse/m365-lighthouse-requirements?view=o365-worldwide) documentation regarding access requirements.
 This connector uses Microsoft Azure Active Directy Open Authentication and multifactor authentiation (MFA).
-During connector authorization, users must first select their Microsoft partner account that has a conditional access policy assigned to it that requires MFA for all cloud apps.
-After authenticating via Azure Active Directory and completing MFA, users must approve AAD permissions that will be used by the connector.
-This step requires admin approval.
+During authorization, users must first select their Microsoft partner account that has a conditional access policy assigned to it that requires MFA for cloud apps.
+After authenticating via Azure Active Directory and completing MFA, a global admin must approve AAD permissions that will be used by the connector.

 ## Known Issues and Limitations